cf73/humanity/content/collections/articles/the-illusion-of-a-trillion-trees.md

     content:
       -
         type: text
-        text: 'This is a spectacularly well researched and presented investigation into the goal of corporations planting a trillion trees, no less!'
+        text: 'This is a spectacularly well researched and presented investigation into the stated goal of corporations to plant a trillion trees  --  no less!'
 article_text:
   -
     type: paragraph